da-x/fancydiff/README.md

 First make sure that you have a terminal program that supports 24 bit True Color (see this [gist](https://gist.github.com/XVilka/8346728)).

+Ubuntu users of URxvt can install from [my build of urxvt on Launchpad](https://launchpad.net/~alonid/+archive/ubuntu/rxvt-console-24bit-color).

 Latest binaries of Fancydiff can be installed on major distributions.

 On **Fedora** 22 onwards: